Random Diophantine Equations in the Primes: Organisation and Notation

 \section{Organisation and Notation}

 In Section \ref{singsersection} we will prove results about the singular series and singular integral, including Theorem \ref{main3}, by adapting the methods of \cite[Section 3]{bd2014}.
-Then, in Section \ref{geometrynumbersection} we prove an analogue of \cite[Lemma 2.5]{bd2014} for primes using the geometry of numbers (the methods being largely the same as in that paper).
+Then, in Section \ref{geometrynumbersection} we prove an analogue of \cite[Lemma 2.5]{bd2014} for primes using the geometry of numbers.
+The methods of this section are largely the same as in that paper, adapted to deal with prime variables, but in some places, they will actually be simpler because the contribution from linearly independent pairs of solutions is much easier to bound.
 In Section \ref{arcsection} we prove Theorem \ref{main2} by the circle method, with the main result of Section \ref{geometrynumbersection} being used to give a mean value bound on the minor arcs.
 We will then deduce Theorem \ref{main} from Theorems \ref{main2} and \ref{main3}.

-In Section \ref{densitysection} we will prove Theorems \ref{main4}, \ref{main5} and \ref{main6} by giving a sufficient condition for local solubility and in Section \ref{countersection} we discuss counterexamples to the prime Hasse principle and show in particular that there are (infinitely many) quadratic forms which violate the prime Hasse principle (unlike the usual Hasse principle).
+We then move on to proving the remaining theorems.
+In Section \ref{localdensitysection} we will investigate local solubility and prove Theorem \ref{main4}.
+In Section \ref{primesolublesection} we will prove Theorem \ref{main5}.
+Finally, in Section \ref{countersection} we will prove Theorem \ref{main6} as well as give some counterexamples to the prime Hasse principle and show in particular that there are infinitely many counterexamples of degree $2$.